-- 1 General Description - A. The IT system name and the name of the program office that owns the IT system.

-Portal for Electronic Third-party Insurance Recovery.
-Veterans' Health Administration (VHA) eBusiness Solutions. - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
+Portal for Electronic Third-Party Insurance Recovery Veterans Health Administration (VHA) eBusiness Solutions - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?

-Electronic Data Interchange (EDI) - Lockbox (EPH), Insurance Identification and Verification eIV), Pharmacy Insurance Claims (PHR), Streamlines the management of multiple components, including simplification of documentation for security, disaster recovery, and privacy.
+Electronic Data Interchange (EDI) - Lockbox (EPH), Insurance Identification and Verification eIV), Pharmacy Insurance Claims (PHR), Streamlines the management of multiple components, including simplification of documentation for security, disaster recovery, and privacy

-C. Indicate the ownership or control of the IT system or project.

-VA Owned and VA Operated

-2. Information Collection and Sharing

-D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+- C. Who is the owner or control of the IT system or project?
+VA Owned and VA Operated - 2.
+Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

 PETIR is used by about 100 VistA and Change HealthCare users.
-These product(s) are just a conduit of data between Change HealthCare and VistA.
+These product(s) are just a conduit of data between Change HealthCare and VistA

-E. A general description of the information in the IT system and the purpose for collecting this information.
+E. What is a general description of the information in the IT system and the purpose for collecting this information?